Teen Marijuana Use Is On The Rise Since Legalization – At Least In Washington, New Study Finds

 Teen marijuana use is on the rise in Washington state since legalization, and fewer Washington teens have a negative view of marijuana since legalization, a new study concludes.

-As Yahoo News reports, researchers at the University of California-Davis and Columbia University Mailman School of Public Health have published a study that confirms what some legalization opponents have long suspected: that legalization has led to more teens using pot.
+As Yahoo News reports, researchers at the University of California-Davis and Columbia University Mailman School of Public Health have published a study that confirms what some legalization opponents have long suspected: legalization has led to more teens using pot.

-Specifically, marijuana use among 13-14-year-olds in Washington increased by two percent since The Evergreen State legalized recreational marijuana use in 2015; and pot use among 15-16-year-olds increased by four percent.
-Further, it appears that legalizing marijuana has changed some teenagers’ opinions about the drug; negative perceptions of marijuana declined by 14 percent among the younger age group, and 16 percent among the older age group.
+Specifically, marijuana use among 13- and 14-year-olds in Washington increased by 2 percent since the Evergreen State legalized recreational marijuana use in 2015.
+Meanwhile, pot use among 15-16-year-olds increased by 4 percent.
+Further, it appears that legalizing marijuana has changed some teenagers’ opinions about the drug; negative perceptions of marijuana declined by 14 percent among the younger age group and 16 percent among the older age group.

 Washington law allows for adults over the age of 21 to purchase and possess up to an ounce of marijuana.
 Similarly, adults are allowed to grow up to six plants for personal use, provided they are not in public view.
-Ostensibly, these laws are intended to keep legal pot out of the hands of teenagers; however, the news study seems to indicate that that has not been the case.
+Ostensibly, these laws are intended to keep legal pot out of the hands of teenagers.
+However, the news study seems to indicate that that has not been the case.

 Over in Colorado, the first state to legalize recreational marijuana use, teenage marijuana use has either remained the same or even gone down, depending on whose numbers you choose to believe.